Scott3142/python-programming/codelabs/getting-started.md

 _Open source products include permission to use the source code, design documents, or content of the product.
 It most commonly refers to the open-source model, in which open-source software or other products are released under an open-source license as part of the open-source-software movement._

-I firmly consider myself part of the [open-source-software movement](https://en.wikipedia.org/wiki/Open-source-software_movement), which is why the material in this course is, and always will be, freely available to access edit and share.
+I firmly consider myself part of the [open-source-software movement](https://en.wikipedia.org/wiki/Open-source-software_movement), which is why the material in this course is, and always will be, freely available to access, edit and share.
 In fact, this course wouldn't even exist without other open-source projects.
 It's heavily adapted from this [Java programming](https://java-programming.mooc.fi/) course and the website is built from an adapted [open-source project](https://github.com/googlecodelabs/tools) developed by Google.

 Whilst a vast number of projects are open-source, some are not and even within the open-source field there are varying **licenses** which define how you are allowed to share and adapt the code.
-Some allow commercial adaptations, some don't and most require you to credit the original author. _Whether is specifically says to or not, you should always do this._ It is considered to be highly distasteful to pass something off as your own work when someone else has initially created it.
+Some allow commercial adaptations, some don't, and most require you to credit the original author.

+_Whether it specifically says to or not, you should always do this._

+It is considered to be highly distasteful to pass something off as your own work when someone else has initially created it.
 The ongoing attributions for content producers is a huge part of the open-source movement so it is well worth learning about.

 The Linux Foundation has [this free course](https://java-programming.mooc.fi/) available to explain the fundamentals of open source software and licensing.

-Be aware that these constitute legal agreements in most cases, and most online tutorials are not a substitute for legal advice.
+Be aware that these licenses constitute legal agreements in most cases, and most online tutorials are not a substitute for legal advice.
 You should always read and understand the license agreements before using any code, open source or otherwise.

 #### Licenses on Github